TilliGold/COMP1_2014/COMP1_2014_Task1.md

 1. Which function is responsible for getting the name from the user? **GetPlayerName**
 2. How will you ensure that the user is asked for the name repeatedly? **By using a while loop that continuously asks for the players name until one is entered.**
-3. What additional variable will you need and what will its datatype be?
+3. What additional variable will you need and what will its datatype be? **A second PlayerName variable, with string datatype.**

 ###Pseudo-code
 Write the function identified above in pseudo-code with the improvements necessary to prevent the user leaving their name blank.